garethslinn/Angular2_product_panel/README.md

 Then we will

-- compile our TypeScript code and
+- compile the TypeScript code and
 - host the app on local development server

 by running the command: